prettydiff/prettydiff/options.md

 values | collapse, collapse-preserve-inline, expand, none

 ### Value Definitions
-* **collapse** - Sets options.formatObject to 'indent' and options.neverflatten to true.
+* **collapse** - Sets options.format_object to 'indent' and options.neverflatten to true.
-* **collapse-preserve-inline** - Sets options.bracepadding to true and options.formatObject to 'inline'.
+* **collapse-preserve-inline** - Sets options.bracepadding to true and options.format_object to 'inline'.
-* **expand** - Sets options.braces to true, options.formatObject to 'indent', and options.neverflatten to true.
+* **expand** - Sets options.braces to true, options.format_object to 'indent', and options.neverflatten to true.
 * **none** - Ignores this option

 ## braces